 Manfreda undulata is a small, low-growing plant that forms a rosette of silvery-blue-green leaves.
 The rosette grows up to 4 inches (10 cm) tall and up to 2 feet (60 cm) in diameter.
 Leaves are long and fleshy but not as rigid as Agave.
 Manfredas typically flower annually once they are mature, and unlike Agaves, they do not die after they bloom.
 The flower spike can reach up to 8 feet (2.4 m) and bears interesting burgundy brown flowers.

 USDA hardiness zone 7a to 11b: from 0 °F (−17.8 °C) to 50 °F (+10 °C).

 How to Grow and Care

-In summer when the plants are actively growing, they appreciate a bit of supplemental watering and half-strength fertilizer.
-During the winter months, the plants should be allowed to dry and should be stored in a cold room at 48°F (9° C).
+When the plants are actively growing in summer, they appreciate a bit of supplemental watering and half-strength fertilizer.
+During the winter months, the plants should be allowed to dry and should be stored in a cold room at 48 °F (9 °C).
 Plants are watered only enough to keep the foliage from shriveling.

 - Manfreda undulata 'Cherry Chocolate Chip'

 - Manfreda undulata 'Chocolate Chips'

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus